 Life happens.
 Projects happen.
 Emails, phone calls, meetings, calendars, tasks to complete, items to create, deadlines to meet, you wonder how anything ever gets done.
 If you’re thrown into leading a major project or you’re encountering a difficult series of multitasking challenges for the first time, taking control of a project from beginning to end can be intimidating and overwhelming.
 When you suddenly find yourself responsible for managing an important project while juggling numerous other day to day tasks and responsibilities at the same time and you’re trying to figure out the steps or tools to make it all happen, you’re an accidental project manager.

 Managing the multiple projects both life and work can bring often seems like a bigger project than any project itself.
 When you’re faced with an overwhelming collective of tasks, projects, assignments, directives and an ever expanding “to do” list that seemed to appear overnight, it can lead you to feel as though life is an endless series of projects within projects.
-Overcoming project and task management stumbling blocks and hurdles for those who find themselves in charge of a project but have no clue where to start or how to balance the project with their other work is a difficult and daunting task.
+For those who find themselves in charge of a project but have no clue where to start or how to balance the project with their other work is a difficult and daunting task.
 It can be even more difficult if you’re not a project manager by trade or profession.

 Ask yourself the following questions: